 The last accessory I’ll talk about is a nursing cover!
 I’m not saying you have to cover up when nursing in public, but if you are like me and feel more comfortable doing so, then a nursing cover is the way to go.
 There are so many options out there!
 There are ones with open backs, ones that double as a car seat cover, ones that you can wear as a scarf.
 There are options galore!
 Do what works for you, mama!

 Give yourself Grace

 There will be times when you will want to give up.
 Especially right in the beginning, it will seem like all you are doing is nursing baby.
 And that’s probably exactly all you are doing.
 You may start to think that it would be so much easier if you could just hand off the feedings to someone else.
 Here’s what I recommend, do just that.
 Let someone else take a feeding or two so that you can rest.
 Once baby has a well established latch, it’s ok to introduce a bottle.
 Make sure you practice paced feeding so as not to cause nipple confusion. ( You can read my post on paced bottled feeding here).
 Practice grace, you are not perfect and that’s ok!
-You are doing an amazing job and however long you breastfeed for is an amazing feat!
+You are doing an amazing job and however long your successful breastfeeding journey lasts is an amazing feat!

-Everyone’s journey is slightly different than the next.
+Everyone’s breastfeeding journey is slightly different than the next.
 Some mama’s will breastfeed from both sides in one nursing, others will only use one.
 Some will nurse on demand, and others will keep a schedule.
 You may feel very comfortable nursing in public with out a cover, while another mama prefers the privacy.
 However you choose to breastfeed, and for however long your journey is, I only hope that you appreciate the significance of what you are doing.
-Especially ,the beauty behind it.
+Especially, the beauty behind it.
 Even if you can’t see the beauty, I hope you can appreciate just how amazing your body is – you have nourished your baby with your own body!
 Just one of the many special powers we super moms have! <3